directive − RWP*Load Simulator directives

 $musymbol:<text>

 When using the m or M conversion specifier in a printf statement, the µ symbol is by default output as its UTF-8 representation.
-This directive can be used to set any other text string, including potentially other characters outside the ASCII character set.
-There is no escape processing, so you must be able to enter the appropriate value using and editor.
+These directive can be used to set any other text string, including potentially other characters outside the ASCII character set.
+The first directive uses the value provided after the colon, and there is no escape processing, so you must be able to enter the appropriate value using an editor.
+The second directive takes the actual value of the named string variable, which cannot be a local variable.

 $hostname:<text>